tshepang/blog-movies/content/movies/Postal (2007).rst

 This one is special for being the first movie I saw poking fun at the 9/11 disaster, where the plane crashing onto the skyscraper is portrayed as an accident.
-The rest of it is seriously unconventional, some good, too much of it uninteresting, and the whole thing is pointless.
+The rest of it is seriously unconventional, some good, too much of it uninteresting, and the whole thing pointless.